fitnesswanderer/data-modeling-using-postgres/README.md

 # PROJECT STEPS
 ### 1.Create Tables
    - Write create and drop tables queries in *sql queries.py*
-   -
-   - Run *create_tables.py* to create your database and tables.
+   - Run *create_tables.py* to create your database and tables
-   -
    - Run *test.ipynb* to confirm the creation of your tables with the correct columns.
 Make sure to click "Restart kernel" to close the connection to the database after running this notebook.

 ### 2.Build ETL Processes